GuillViegas/PPAW/README.rst

 """"""""""""""""

 This is an asynchronous method that establishes a connection with the poloniex websocket.
-You need to provide a currency pair key, like 'USDC_BTC', an aggregation function, in this case a closure that calculates a candle(opening, minimum, maximun and closing value) for a period of time, the corresponding period, in seconds, and a callback function that will consume the values.
+You need to provide a currency pair key, like *USDC_BTC*, an aggregation function, in this case a closure that calculates a candle(opening, minimum, maximun and closing value) for a period of time, the corresponding period, in seconds, and a callback function that will consume the values.